cli-kit/cli-error/README.md

 #### define(key, message, [parameters], [code])

-Define an error instance by named key.
+Define an error by named key.

 * `key`: The error key.
 * `message`: The error message.